 Bill and Melinda Gates Foundation

-Mariam Claeson Interim Director MNCH, Family Health, Global Development Program Started term November 2012
+Mariam Claeson Director of Maternal, Neonatal and Child Health in the Global Development Program Started term November 2012

 Mariam Claeson, M.D., M.P.H., is the Interim Director for the Maternal Neonatal and Child Health team of the Family Health unit of the Bill and Melinda Gates Foundation since July 2012.
 She was previously the Program Coordinator for AIDS in the South Asia Region of the World Bank (2005 – 2012), based in Delhi 2009-2012.
 Mariam was the Lead Public Health Specialist in the Health, Nutrition and Population, Human Development Network of the World Bank (1998- 2004), managing the HNP Millennium Development Goals work program to support accelerated progress in countries, and coordinating the public health cluster and thematic group.
 She was the co-editor of the Disease Control Priorities in Developing Countries, second edition (2006) and coauthored the call for action: Knowledge into action for child survival (2003), and the World Bank report on The Millennium Development goals for health; Rising to the Challenges (2004).